-It’s also expected that life insurance providers will rely more and more on genetic information when making decisions about coverage.
+It's also expected that life insurance providers will rely more and more on genetic information when making decisions about coverage.
 Anyone with a pre-existing condition or genetic risk could face rates too high to afford.
-This not only applies to the EverlyWell testing options listed above, but also risks related to Parkinson’s disease, BRCA1, and more.
+This not only applies to the EverlyWell testing options listed above but also risks related to Parkinson's disease, BRCA1, and more.

-This doesn’t mean that you shouldn’t undergo genetic testing.
+This doesn't mean that you shouldn't undergo genetic testing.
 Nobody should base their current health decisions on the risk of having to pay more for insurance in the future.
-If you have concerns about genetic health risks or your current health, EverlyWell and other testing options offer insight that can help you live your healthiest life.
+If you have concerns about genetic health risks or your current health, EverlyWell and other testing options offer insight to help you live your healthiest life.

 However, you should understand how third parties might use genetic information.

 Additionally, make sure you are comfortable with learning the results of your test.
-It is one thing to learn that your cholesterol is high or you’re deficient in vitamin D. You can use this information to make lifestyle changes and improve your health.
+It is one thing to learn that your cholesterol is high or that you’re deficient in vitamin D. You can use this information to make lifestyle changes and improve your health.

 But learning that you have a genetic risk for a serious and/or life-threatening condition can be devastating.
 Before undergoing genetic testing, make sure you're emotionally prepared to deal with the outcome.
 Genetic counseling is available for people who learn of a genetic risk that causes them emotional difficulty.

 “Will Health Insurance Cover the Costs of Genetic Testing?: MedlinePlus Genetics.”
 Medlineplus.gov, medlineplus.gov/genetics/understanding/testing/insurancecoverage/.